 This past spring was one of the wettest on record.
 That might be why we had tons of flies around the house.
-As the kids and the neighbors ran in and out of the house, those flies would get in.
-So we set an electric bug zapper on a kitchen counter to deal with the problem.
+As the kids ran in and out of the house, flies would get in, so we set an electric bug zapper on a kitchen counter to deal with the problem.

 One day, my youngest child became enamored with the zapper, which pulsated with a pretty purple light.
 Out of the corner of my eye, I saw her little finger slowly move to touch it.

 She snapped her hand back.
 But when I turned around, her little finger inched towards that purple light again.

 “Honey, if you touch the light, it’ll zap you, and that will hurt.
 Don’t do it!”

 But Scout couldn’t resist and there was a loud “zap!” followed by shrieking.
 Now, don’t worry, Scout was more surprised than hurt.
 But she’s never touched the bug zapper again!

 As I see it, there were two theologically significant issues in that incident—